 What is a Bing Places for Business listing?

-A Bing Places for Business listing is just that – a listing about your business which can appear on Bing search results and Bing Maps for desktop, voice and mobile devices.
+A Bing Places for Business listing is just that – a free listing about your business which can appear on Bing search results and Bing Maps for desktop, voice and mobile devices.
 Much like Google My Business, your Bing Places listing is an outlet to share key information about your business, including physical address, phone number, website URL and opening hours.

 As with Google My Business data, Bing Places information is used by the search engine to help it return the most relevant search results to Bing search users.
 Your business listing helps Bing to understand your business and as such, it is a confirmed Bing local ranking factor.
 The search engine says,